-“It’s just discrete enough that maybe the person saying something doesn’t even realize what they’re saying,” he explained.
+“It’s just discreet enough that maybe the person saying something doesn’t even realize what they’re saying,” he explained.
 “But there’s something that just feels off that you can’t put your finger on.”

 Race relations have become a hot-button topic in America recently, most notably during and in response to this summer’s Black Lives Matter protests.

 “It’s just so entrenched in society in terms of the way I’m perceived as a Black person in America.
 We all have bias, we all have implicit bias.
 And, you know, we would like to think that we think everybody’s equal, but when we see images of people on TV looting or rioting or committing crimes, your brain goes out to these types of people, these people who look like this tend to do things like this.”